 WELCOME to the first website devoted to Ballymena and District in the First World War.
 The website has now been expanded to contain all functions on one easy to use site.

 We hope that it will help you to understand the magnitude of the sacrifice made by the fine young men of this district, and we trust you will find yourself increasingly proud of them as you see their story unfold.
 This is not a perfect telling of their tale but the site is modified to correct errors as information becomes available.
-When you see a mistake, for we know there are many, contact us so that the record can be adapted.
-Use GUESTBOOK for the purpose.

 USING THIS SITE